 Users are bombarded with emails on a regular basis, so crafting a subject line that cuts through that noise is compelling enough to get opened.

 Nailing the most effective subject lines needs a lot of work, practice, time, and testing.

-You can always do A/B testing with different types of subject lines for your emails and see which gets your more open rates and click-through rates.
+You can always do A/B testing with different types of subject lines for your emails and see which gets you more open rates and click-through rates.

-- Make sure you use recipients’ name in the subject line
+- Make sure you use the recipients’ name in the subject line.

 - Keep the subject lines short, preferably between 30-50 characters